-When it comes to pregnancy and baby birth, you mama have to remember yourself as well.
+When it comes to pregnancy and your baby’s birth, you mama have to remember yourself as well.
 You’re one of the main characters in this story.

 Well, the secret is preparing for that moment before you get to the hospital.
-Your hospital exit clothes and accessories should also be included in your bag.
+Your hospital exit clothes and accessories should be included in your bag.

 Going Home Outfit For Mom After Birth

 Most women are discharged from the hospital, and that’s when it hits them: they have nothing to wear.
 It’s not uncommon to meet a new mom in the hospital corridors going home in a shawl or the maternity dress she showed up in.

 Shopping to prepare for your new baby is one of the best pregnancy escapades.
 Your hospital bag should be packed with your baby’s clothes and everything you’ll need after birth.

 And what about mom’s outfit?
 After giving birth, the outfits you wear should be easy to put on and to remove.
 The clothes you pick for going home should be comfortable and allow for breastfeeding.

 Have one outfit designated as your going-home outfit and remember to have it packed in your hospital bag.

 You can choose a simple button-down dress or a pair of leggings.
 If you pack leggings or pants, do not forget to pair them with a suitable top.